alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 When a user performs a search, GA4 records a "view_search_results" event.

 The "Page referrer" dimension shows the page viewed immediately before the search results page.
-This represents the page where the search was initiated.
+This represents the page where the search was likely initiated.

 Pages with more users will naturally generate more searches.
-To understand whether search usage is unusually high on a particular page, calculate the proportion of users on that page who performed a search.
+Absolute counts alone do not indicate whether search usage is high relative to page traffic.

-To calculate this proportion:
+To understand relative usage, calculate the proportion of users on each page who went on to perform a search:

-1. Create the exploration below to identify the number of users who initiated a search from each page.
+1. Create the exploration below to show how many users reached a search results page, from each page
 2. Create a second free-form exploration showing total users by page.
 3. Export both datasets to CSV.
-4. In a spreadsheet tool, match the two datasets by page path.
+4. In a spreadsheet tool, match the datasets using page path.
-5. Divide:
+5. Calculate:

-   Total users who initiated a search from the page
+   Users associated with search results views (by page referrer)
    ÷
    Total users who viewed the page

 6. Format the result as a percentage.
 7. Compare proportions across pages rather than relying on absolute counts.

-Interpret higher proportions cautiously.
+Interpret higher proportions in context.
 Search usage may reflect:

-- difficulty locating content
+- users not immediately finding what they need
-- users seeking additional detail
+- users looking for more specific information
-- users refining their task
+- users refining or continuing a task
-- natural behaviour on complex landing pages
+- expected behaviour on pages with broad or complex content

 ### Variables